Firehose (band): History

 The band played their first gig in June 1986 and by the end of the year released their debut album, Ragin', Full On via the independent label, SST.
 That same year, they also supported Sonic Youth on their "Flaming Telepaths Tour".
 The band quickly gained a loyal fanbase especially among the underground skateboarding crowd thanks in part to the inclusion of some of their early material in several key skateboarding videos from the late 1980s.
 "Brave Captain" from Ragin', Full On, as well as "Sometimes", "Hear Me", and "Windmilling" from their sophomore release, If'n were all featured in the Santa Cruz Skateboards video series, "Streets on Fire".

 Over the course of seven and a half years, the band developed their own musical identity apart from Minutemen while still maintaining the same dynamic synthesis of punk, funk, and free jazz.
 They toured non-stop and consistently played to packed audiences.
 All in all, Firehose played 980 gigs, released five full-length albums and two EPs before disbanding in 1994.
-They played their final gig on February 12, 1994 at the Warner Grand Theatre in San Pedro, California.
+They played their final gig on February 12, 1994, at the Warner Grand Theatre in San Pedro, California.

 In an interview with Billboard Watt declared "Most bands tour to promote records.
 We make records to promote tours."

 After Firehose (1994–2012)

-Since disbanding, Mike Watt has released four solo albums and been involved in numerous musical projects including the longstanding bass duo, Dos (with ex-Black Flag bassist and wife, Kira Roessler), FITTED (with Graham Lewis of Wire), Banyan (with Jane's Addiction drummer, Stephen Perkins), J Mascis + The Fog, The Stooges and Unknown Instructors (along with George Hurley).
+Since disbanding, Mike Watt has released four solo albums and been involved in numerous musical projects including the longstanding bass duo, Dos (with ex-Black Flag bassist and ex-wife, Kira Roessler), FITTED (with Graham Lewis of Wire), Banyan (with Jane's Addiction drummer, Stephen Perkins), J Mascis + The Fog, The Stooges and Unknown Instructors (along with George Hurley).
 He also hosts The Watt from Pedro Show on Internet radio.
 Mike Watt, a San Pedro, Los Angeles, California resident since 1967, still resides there.

 George Hurley has been involved in several musical projects and bands as well including Vida (with ex-Black Flag member, Dez Cadena), Red Krayola and Tripod (both with Tom Watson) and the Unknown Instructors.
 Like Watt, George Hurley also resides in San Pedro, Los Angeles, California.

 Ed Crawford has also been involved in a handful of musical projects including fronting the North Carolina trio, Grand National (not to be confused with the UK band) and playing guitar and touring with the now defunct alt-country band, Whiskeytown.
-He currently resides in Pittsburgh, Pennsylvania and fronts the alt/rock trio, FOOD.
+He currently resides in Pittsburgh, Pennsylvania, and fronts the alt/rock trio, FOOD.